deepbsd/AcquireCo/README.md

 TODO:

+* I think I'll get a header up  and put an image on the Landing page next.

 * _Done_: get state object in reducer passed down to listpage component (mapStateToProps).
 Might have to review how to do that...

 * _Done_: the delete company button throws an error.
 I've got a syntax problem in there